List of M*A*S*H characters: Frank Burns

 Burns also has collateral duties as M*A*S*H 4077's Physical Fitness instructor, Rodent Control Officer, Food Procurement Officer, Food Inspector (where he came down with a case of food poisoning), Garbage Officer, and Sanitary Disposal Officer, duties normally performed by the most junior officer of the unit, not a field grade officer who is on paper the second-in-command.
 Every Friday he gives boring, nonsensical orientation lectures to newly arrived enlisted personnel about why the United States is in the Korean War.

-He was in practice for 12 years before going to Korea in 1950.
-Based on his age and how long he had been in private practice before he was drafted, Burns appears to be an immigrant to the United States from some unnamed country, stating his family had come to America in 1927.
-In the season 3 episode "O.R.", Frank has a quiet, insightful conversation with Trapper, where he admits that he grew up in a strict family where he could not talk at meals, and that he became a snitch "so I could talk to somebody."

 Although Burns was Hawkeye's archenemy and Blake was Hawkeye's friend, one trait shared by Colonel Blake and Major Burns was a hypocritical attitude toward their marriage vows.
 Besides Houlihan, Burns has had affairs with his housekeeper, his receptionist, and two nurses at the 4077th.
 Blake had affairs with a call girl, an underage girl, three nurses at the 4077th MASH, and a recent college graduate member of the press corps (the last so serious that Henry came close to deserting his family for her).

 In addition to his gullibility, Burns was shown to be incredibly greedy, selfish, and occasionally childish.
 Back home, he is involved in a prescription kickback racket and falsifies his income taxes.
 He is also overly suspicious of Koreans, going as far as to claim that South Koreans are communist infiltrators and hustlers, and is openly racist against Native Americans, although Colonel Potter, being part Cherokee, sternly puts a stop to that early on.
 He is an ardent supporter of the anti-communist Senator Joseph McCarthy and appears irritated to learn his wife is becoming involved in Republican Party envelope-stuffing campaigns.